 Exit Point

 A point at which gas is taken from the NTS.
-The Exit Point may comprise several facilities where gas may be taken.
+The exit point may comprise several facilities where gas may be taken.

 Flow Swaps

-National Grid NTS and/or a DNO User may request a revision to Offtake Profile Notices (OPNs) for two or more offtakes within a particular Local Distribution Zone (LDZ) where the revised rates of offtake requested are the same as the aggregate rates of offtake under the prevailing OPNs at the time the request is made.
-The rules around flow swaps are currently contained in UNC Offtake Arrangements Document (OAD) Section I2.4 and I2.5
+We or a DNO user may request a revision to offtake profile notices (OPNs) for two or more offtakes within a particular local distribution zone (LDZ) where the revised rates of offtake requested are the same as the aggregate rates of offtake under the prevailing OPNs at the time the request is made.
+The rules around flow swaps are currently contained in UNC Offtake Arrangements Document (OAD) Section I2.4 and I2.5.

 Future Energy Scenarios (FES)

-The Future Energy Scenario Consultation includes questionnaires, as well as one to one discussions with stakeholders, industry workshops and presentations to stakeholders.
-The Future Energy Scenarios document describes in detail the assumptions behind our main scenarios used in planning analysis and future energy scenarios.
+The Future Energy Scenario consultation includes questionnaires, as well as one to one discussions with stakeholders, industry workshops and presentations to stakeholders.
+The Future Energy Scenarios document describes in detail the assumptions behind the main scenarios used in planning analysis and future energy scenarios.

 Gas and Electricity Markets Authority (GEMA)

-The Gas and Electricity Markets Authority (“the Authority”) governs the natural gas industry in the UK, and is the body that grants and administers licences to Gas Transporters, Shippers and Suppliers.
+The Gas and Electricity Markets Authority (the Authority) governs the natural gas industry in the UK, and is the body that grants and administers licences to gas transporters, shippers and suppliers.

 Gas Future Operability Planning (GFOP)

-The GFOP is published annually alongside the GTYS, and contains information on the operability challenges that National Grid foresees for the NTS.
+The GFOP is published annually alongside the GTYS, and contains information on the operability challenges that we foresee for the NTS.

 Gas Ten Year Statement (GTYS)

-The Gas Ten Year Statement is published annually and contains information on National Grid’s long term gas supply and demand scenarios, and investment proposals over the ten-year planning horizon.
+The Gas Ten Year Statement is published annually and contains information on our long-term gas supply and demand scenarios, and investment proposals over the ten-year planning horizon.

 Gas Transporter (GT)

-Gas Transporters, such as National Grid, are licensed by the Gas and Electricity Markets Authority to transport gas to consumers.
+Gas transporters, such as us, are licensed by the Gas and Electricity Markets Authority to transport gas to consumers.

 Generic Revenue Driver Methodology Statement

-This document is published by National Grid in accordance with Special Condition 9C and contains the statement of the methodology that National Grid employs to determine Revenue Drivers.
+This document is published by us in accordance with Special Condition 9C and contains the statement of the methodology that we employ to determine revenue drivers.

 GSMR

-Gas Safety (Management) Regulations
+Gas Safety (Management) Regulations.

 Health and Safety Executive (HSE)